equinor/energyvision/e2e/README.md

 ## Setup

-In order to run the tests the user must create a file named 'credentials.js' with the login information for browserstack.com.
+In order to run the tests, set the following environment variables:

-### Sample credentials.js

-export const credentials = {
-userName : 'bamsemoms',
-accessKey : 'daAccessKey'
-}
+BS_UserName='Browserstack username'
+BS_Accesskey'Browserstack accesskey'

 ### Visual testing using Percy - visualTests
 To run visual tests, set the following environment variable.